Trianons/soulstone/README.md

 **How to**

-We have three main pillars to make it works.
+We have some pillars to make it works:

 - Easy to Access your Wallet
 - Easy to trade your NFT´s
 - Technical Viability (Fast and reliable consulting of NFT ownership)
 - API Documentation (Easy to integrate by Game Developers)
--